ethpandaops/nodekey-tools/README.md

 # Try 18 nodes first.
 This should be quite fast to generate.
 $ nodekey-tools generate-network --node-count 18 --column-count 128 --output-file result-18.json

-# If you want the "pefect" size of 16 (128 columns / 8 columns per node), so that each column is
+# If you want the "perfect" size of 16 (128 columns / 8 columns per node), so that each column is
 # served by a single node,  then you can run the following command.
 # Note that this can take hours/days. ( ~ 10 days when mining 4 million keys/sec ).
 $ nodekey-tools generate-network --node-count 16 --column-count 128 --output-file result-16.json